Search-based Software Testing Driven by Automatically Generated and Manually Defined Fitness Functions: Automatic-Manual SBST for

-We instantiated \NAME to support \simulink models as follows.
+We instantiated \NAME to support \simulink models as follows:

 \emph{Input Generation} (\phase{1}).
-The input generation step generates a set of signals $\inputs=\{\inputsignal_1, \inputsignal_2, \ldots, \inputsignal_m\}$, one per inport.
+The input generation step generates a set of signals $\inputs=\{\inputsignal_1, \inputsignal_2, \ldots, \inputsignal_m\}$ --- one per inport.
 For example, for the AT model, \NAME generates the input signals for the \texttt{Throttle} and \texttt{Brake} inports.
-Let $\timedomain=[0,b]$ be a non-singular bounded interval of \real representing the simulation time domain of system \system, a signal is a function $f: \timedomain \rightarrow \real$.
-The \simulink simulator requires engineers to specify the input of the simulation.
-Figure~\ref{fig:InputAT} presents an example of an input for the AT model.
+A signal is a function $f: \timedomain \rightarrow \real$, where $\timedomain$ is a non-singular bounded interval $[0,b]$ of \real that represents the simulation time domain of system \system.
+The \simulink simulator requires engineers to specify the input of the simulation. \Cref{fig:InputAT} presents an example of an input for the AT model.
 The input contains the two input signals for the \texttt{Throttle} and \texttt{Brake} inports defined over the simulation time domain $[0,50]$s.